oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/run-graph-algorithms-on-data-warehouse/run-graph-algorithms-on-data-warehouse.md

 ### Objectives

 - Learn how to prepare graph data to be analyzed in notebooks
-- Learn how to create a run explanatory paragraphs using Markdown syntax
+- Learn how to create and run explanatory paragraphs using Markdown syntax
-- Learn how to create a run graph query paragraphs using PGQL
+- Learn how to create and run graph query paragraphs using PGQL
 - Learn how to visualize graph query results
-- Learn how to create a run graph algorithm paragraphs using the PGX Java APIs
+- Learn how to create and run graph algorithm paragraphs using the PGX Java APIs

 ### Prerequisites